yerofey/timed.cc/README.md

-# timed.cc – Frontend
+# timed.cc

-This is the frontend for [timed.cc](https://timed.cc) — a quick cross-device link sharing service that uses short codes and end-to-end encryption.
+This is the frontend for [timed.cc](https://timed.cc) — a quick cross-device link sharing service that uses short codes and encryption.

 The app is built with: